RishabhRD/rs-stl/docs/design.md

 ### Lifetime GATs are useless right now

+rs-stl could provide ability for collections to provide their custom `Slice` associated slice type.
-Similar to how collections exposes their custom `Iterator` type, collections could expose their custom `Slice` type too.
-However, when working with refinement like `BidirectionalCollection`, associated `Slice` type should also need to conform to `BidirectionalCollection`.
-However, that would require `for<...>` syntax on lifetimes of `Slice` associated type, that would require lifetime of `Slice` associated type to be `'static`.
+However, for describing `BidirectionalCollection`, it needs to state that associated `Slice` type is also a `BidirectionalCollection`.
+However that requires `for<'a>` syntax on lifetime of `Slice` associated type that leads to borrow checker require `'static` lifetime.
 This is a well known language limitation currently.

 To overcome the same, `Whole` associated type is exposed on which generic `Slice` and `SliceMut` structs can be built.

-The same bug is also the reason why rust currently not have `LendingIterator` in stdlib and library has to rely on `lender` crate.

 ### Unable of handling recursive trait conditionals